ura14h/PlayOPC/README.md

 * Adding special effects to an image
 * Locking auto focus and auto exposure
 * Changing an angle of view using optical zoom and digital zoom (The optical zooming requires a motor zoom lens)
+* Magnifying real-time preview image by the camera
 * Changing a quality of picture to store at the camera
 * Changing sound volume
 * Registering the current geolocation as the photography place
 * Watching and sharing a picture or a video which stored in the camera